 If the carrying amount of an asset is decreased as a result of a revaluation, the decrease shall be recognised in surplus or deficit.
 However, the decrease shall be debited directly in net assets to the extent of any credit balance existing in the revaluation surplus in respect of that asset.
 The decrease recognised directly in net assets reduces the amount accumulated in net assets under the heading revaluation surplus.

-When an immovable asset is revalued, any accumulated depreciation at the date of the revaluation is treated in one of the following ways:
+When an immovable asset is revalued, the carrying amount of that asset is adjusted to the revalued amount.
+At the date of the revaluation, the asset is treated in one of the following following ways: